NiklasMenard/re-vibe/README.md

 ## Usage

-To launch the Rust Blog API server, execute the following command in the `api` directory:
+To launch the Re-Vibe server, execute the following command in the project directory:

 ```bash
 cargo run
 ```

 The server will start and listen on the specified port.
-You can interact with the API using your preferred API client.
+You can interact with the website and its API using your web browser or an API client.

 ## Testing

-Testing for now you can use the API_TEST.http file to send test requests with vscode Rest client plugin.
+For testing, you can use the provided `API_TEST.http` file to send test requests.
+You may use the VSCode Rest Client plugin for this purpose.

 ## Project Structure